Yotta Helps Halton Council

 “The Horizons software give us an easy to use, easy to share, picture of the entire network,” continued Prakash Sinha, Senior Engineer Asset Management; “We can integrate the survey data with other layers of information to provide a clear visual representation of condition.
 With support from Yotta and using Horizons we can also determine the effect of different maintenance approaches based on available funding and other variable factors.”

-In addition to the software and surveys, Yotta technical consultants completed a number of projects designed to maximise the return on investment made by Halton Borough Council in data capture and management systems.
+In addition to the software and surveys, Yotta technical consultants completed a number of projects designed to maximise the return on the investment made by Halton Borough Council in data capture and management systems.
 These included a ten year projection modelling analysis to understand the effects of different highway funding strategies and the impact on survey data, National Reported Indicators, the maintenance backlog, the cost of accidents on the local economy and predicted reactive maintenance cost over the ten years.
 From this Yotta was able to produce a number of scenarios including Whole of Life costings and Benefit / Cost comparisons.

 Yotta also completed projects to provide Halton with a safety analysis of the highway network, including identification of locations requiring further investigation in line with the Councils’ own Skid Policy, and the generation of a calibrated Works Programmes tailored to the Council’s specific requirements using local experience and knowledge.